jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

 ### Instance

 JCloud uses the concept of an "Instance" to represent a specific set of hardware specifications.
-In above example, a C4 Instance Type represents two cores and 4 GB RAM based on the CPU Tiers Instance definition table below.
+In above example, a C4 instance type represents two cores and 4 GB RAM based on the CPU Tiers Instance definition table below.

 Note that if you are still using the legacy resource specification interface, as such: